-The government have announced they will help first home buyers enter the property market with the proposed First Home Loan Deposit Scheme.
+The government is helping first home buyers enter the property market through the First Home Loan Deposit Scheme.

-Commencing on January 1st, 2020 the scheme will enable eligible first home buyers to buy a house with as little as 5% deposit.
+The scheme enables eligible first home buyers to buy a house with as little as 5% deposit.
 Under the scheme, borrowers will not have to pay Lenders Mortgage Insurance (LMI).

 How is the scheme different to low deposit home loans already available on the market?

-How will the First Home Loan Deposit Scheme help first home buyers enter the property market?
+How the First Home Loan Deposit Scheme helps first home buyers enter the property market?

 Most banks and lenders prefer a 20% deposit.
 Saving a 20% deposit isn’t realistic for many of my clients, because they have families to support and are paying rent.
-Some lenders will accept as little as 5% deposit, but LMI will apply.
+Some lenders will accept as little as 5% deposit, but Lenders Mortgage Insurance (LMI) will apply.